Giant Planets are the most massive exoplanets out there (several times the mass of Jupiter!),

 I am fascinated by the idea of actually taking a picture of these objects, and that's why my PhD project uses the Direct Imaging technique.

 But it turned out that planets are shy!
 That's why we have to be more stubborn than them, and hunt them out!
-At the moments, there are several direct imaging projects trying to find as many exoplanets as possible.
+At the moment, there are several direct imaging projects trying to find as many exoplanets as possible.

 I am part of two direct imaging surveys: the NACO-ISPY and the LBT-LIStEN survey.